 - 1-2 x tablespoons of finely powdered xylitol or stevia to taste.

 - Melt broken up dark chocolate and coconut oil in a glass bowl over a pan of boiling water.
-It doesn’t need to get too hot; keep all ingredients as cool as possible.
+It doesn’t need to get too hot: keep all ingredients as cool as possible.
+Make sure your bowl doesn’t touch the hot water!

 - Whisk in coconut cream until smooth.

-- Add your cacao powder and sweetener to taste and mix until smooth.
-You should be able to do this with a whisk or fork alone, but you can also use a blender or vitamix for even more fluffiness and smoothness.
+- Add your cacao powder and sweetener to taste, then mix until smooth.
+You should be able to do this with a whisk or fork alone; but you can also use a blender or vitamix for even more fluffiness and smoothness.

 - Leave to chill in the refrigerator, then use your yummy frosting whichever way you choose.